SheepTester-forks/prettier/README.md

 # Fork of Prettier

 This is a fork of Prettier to support StandardJS.
-As the years pass, [prettier-standard](https://github.com/sheerun/prettier-standard) and [prettierx](https://github.com/brody2consult/prettierx) get increasingly out of date, my formatters are unable to format new JavaScript/TypeScript syntax features like import attributes.
+As the years pass, [prettier-standard](https://github.com/sheerun/prettier-standard) and [prettierx](https://github.com/brody2consult/prettierx) get increasingly out of date, and my formatters are unable to format new JavaScript/TypeScript syntax features like import attributes.

 The goal of this fork is to port the following four new config options from prettierx: